maxint-rd/TM16xx/README.md

   byte btButtons=module.getButtons();
   Serial.println(btButtons, HEX);
 ```
 Please note that while you don't need to write any code for debouncing, the button state may be reset when you display something.
+For advanced detection of button clicks, double clicks and long presses you can use the _TM16xxButtons_ class.

 ## TM16xxDisplay class
 The _TM16xxDisplay_ class adds some bytes to the memory footprint, but it provides the familiar easy to use print() and println() functions.
 Next to that it also provides some more advanced display methods.
 To use that class on top of the base class, all you need to do is instantiate it, refering to the chip specific class: